JinyanSu1/jinyansu1.github.io/README.md

-**Research interest**: I am currently interested in safe and responsible use of AI/LLM, ensuring that the development of LLMs and other AI algorithms is aligned with their initial goal of social good.
-This includes questions such as: how to personalize AI/LLM with diverse user needs and preferences; how to prevent AI/LLM misuse such as spreading misinformation; how to make sure the rapid advancement of AI/LLM doesn't come with a sacrifice of our privacy; how to combine the most core component: human, to AI system to oversight the safe use of AI system.
+**Research interest**: I am currently interested in 3 topics:
+- **LLM reasoning**: how to improve LLM to think and solve complext problem such as math and coding.
+- **LLM personalization**: how to personalize LLM without using resource intensive approaches such as fine-tuning.
+- **Retrieval augmented generation**: how to design better and controlable RAG system to fit for different user cases and balance factual correctness and contextual correctness.

 **Past research summary**:
+In the past, I worked on safe and responsible use of AI/LLM, including
 - Design safe exploration algorithm that use human expert oversight to ensure a safe and responsible decision making. (see [MixUCB](https://drive.google.com/file/d/12DWE7vl3PaWEbSrYI71ldG_9fnKgihBX/view?usp=sharing) )

 - Design algorithms that are tailored to diverse user preferences (see [MSGD](https://arxiv.org/pdf/2406.01481))